Moero

-Moero (Μοιρώ) or Myro (Μυρώ) was a woman poet of the Hellenistic period from the city of Byzantium.
+Moero (Μοιρώ, fl. c.
+300 BC) or Myro (Μυρώ) was a woman poet of the Hellenistic period from the city of Byzantium (modern Istanbul).
 Little of her poetry survives: ten lines of her epic poem Mnemosyne are quoted by Athenaeus, and two of her epigrams are preserved in the Greek Anthology; two other poems are known only through mentions in other sources.

 Life

 Moero was the wife of Andromachus Philologus and the mother – the Suda says daughter, but this is less likely – of the tragedian Homerus of Byzantium.
 She was probably active during the late fourth and early third centuries BC.

 Work

 Little of Moero's poetry has survived.
 Ten lines from her epic poem Mnemosyne are quoted by Athenaeus, and though Meleager mentions "many" epigrams by Moero in the introductory poem to his Garland, only two four-line poems remain in the Greek Anthology.
 She also wrote a poem called Arai ("Curses").
 This is known only through a scholion on Parthenius of Nicaea's Erotica Pathemata, which notes that the myth of Alcinoë is told in it.
-Finally, Eustathios mentions that she wrote a hymn to Poseidon.
+Eustathius mentions that she wrote a hymn to Poseidon, and Pausanias reports that one of her poems told a story about Amphion, a mythical king of Thebes.

 The surviving fragment of Moero's Mnemonsyne tells the story of Zeus' childhood on Crete, where he had been hidden by his mother Rhea to save him from being killed by his father Cronus.
 Like the surviving fragment of Corinna's poem on the contest between Cithaeron and Helicon (PMG 654 col. i), it retells an episode of Zeus' early life to emphasise the role of women.
+In the surviving lines, Moero alludes to a scene in book twelve of the Odyssey, in which Circe describes to Odysseus the dangers of the Wandering Rocks on one of his possible routes home to Ithaca.
+In describing their dangers, Circe says that nothing can pass the rocks safely, even the doves which bring ambrosia to Zeus.
+Hellenistic commentators, who found it inappropriate for ordinary birds to bring Zeus ambrosia, were concerned with the interpretation of this passage; Moero solved the problem by reinterpreting the doves (peleiai) as the Pleiades star-cluster.
+Alongside the Odyssey, Moero also alludes to passages of Hesiod's Theogony and Works and Days; this intertextual allusion is typical of Hellenistic poetry.

 Moero's surviving epigrams are stylistically similar to the works of Anyte.
+Both are transmitted in the section of the Greek Anthology which focuses on dedicatory epigrams.
 One is addressed to a bunch of grapes; the other asks some dryads to protect a man who has carved a statuette for them.
 The latter is imitated by Hermocreon (AP 9.327).
 Judging by her surviving poetry, Moero's work explored motherhood, women's responsibilities to their families, and female sexual desire.